alejandro501/ios-penetration-testing-cheat-sheet/README.md

 # iOS Penetration Testing Cheat Sheet

-This is more of a checklist for myself.
-May contain useful tips and tricks. **Still need to add a lot of things.**

 Everything was tested on Elementary OS 7.1 Horus (64-bit) and iPhone 7 with iOS v15.8.4 using palera1n rootful jailbreak (checkm8 exploit).

-For help with any of the tools type `<tool_name> [-h | -hh | --help]` or `man <tool_name>`.

 If you didn't already, read [OWAS MASTG](https://mas.owasp.org/MASTG/) \([GitHub](https://github.com/OWASP/owasp-mastg)\) and [OWASP MASVS](https://mas.owasp.org/MASVS/) \([GitHub](https://github.com/OWASP/owasp-masvs)\).
 You can download OWASP MASTG checklist from [here](https://github.com/OWASP/owasp-mastg/releases).

 I also recommend reading [Hacking iOS Applications](https://web.securityinnovation.com/hubfs/iOS%20Hacking%20Guide.pdf) and [HackTricks - iOS Pentesting](https://book.hacktricks.xyz/mobile-apps-pentesting/ios-pentesting).

-__In most cases, to be eligible for a bug bounty reward, you need to exploit a vulnerability with non-root priviledges, possibly building your own "malicious" app.__
+__In most cases, to be eligible for a bug bounty reward, you need to exploit a vulnerability with non-root privileges, possibly building your own "malicious" app.__

 Websites that you should use while writing the report: